 The handling of tenant's security deposits may be part of your state's laws.
 Many states require landlords to keep deposits separate from other income (sometimes in an interest-bearing account).
 Keep in mind that many states limit the amount of the security deposit a landlord may request.
 This is typically based on the rental amount.
 For instance, some states limit the deposit to twice the amount of rent.

 You can collect the last month's rent in addition to, or instead of, a deposit.
 But then you may not use the last month's rent to pay for repairs like you would with a security deposit.

 Most landlords require the payment of a deposit before the start of the lease period.
 This is either:

 When the lease ends, the landlord may use the deposit to pay for repairs or professional cleaning.
 If your landlord asks for last month's rent, keep in mind that this is not the same as a deposit (it is simply a prepayment).

-As a tenant, don't assume your landlord will simply put the check in your file and return it all once your lease is up.
-In order to protect yourself, make sure your landlord gives you a written receipt for the deposit (and last month's rent, if applicable).
+As a tenant, don't assume your landlord will put the check into your file and return it all once your lease is up.
+Protect yourself by getting a written receipt for the deposit (and last month's rent, if applicable).

 Some states require landlords to pay interest on the security deposit and prepayment of last month's rent, so check your state laws.
 If the interest was 3% and you had to pay $1,000 for last month's rent and $500 for the deposit, you could make $45 in interest and get the $500 back.